NiranjanVRam/FridayUserbot/README.md

 [+] Make Sure You Add All These Mandatory Vars.
     [-] API_ID:   You can get this value from https://my.telegram.org
     [-] API_HASH :   You can get this value from https://my.telegram.org
-    [-] STRINGSESSION : Your String Session, You can get this From Repl or BY running String_Gen File Locally [-] MONGO_DB : Your Mongo DB DataBase Url.
+    [-] STRINGSESSION : Your String Session, You can get this From Repl or by using @fhstrgenbot in telegram [-] MONGO_DB : Your Mongo DB DataBase Url.
     [-] LOG_GRP: Your Log Group/Channel Chat ID.
 This is Very Important and Some Modules Will Not Work Well Without This!
 [+] The fridayUserbot will not work without setting the mandatory vars.